 6.20.3.
-Contents of Util-linux-ng
+Contents of Util-linux

-Installed programs: addpart, agetty, arch, blkid, blockdev, cal, cfdisk, chkdupexe, chrt, col, colcrt, colrm, column, ctrlaltdel, cytune, ddate, delpart, dmesg, fallocate, fdformat, fdisk, findfs, findmnt, flock, fsck, fsck.cramfs, fsck.minix, fsfreeze, getopt, hexdump, hwclock, i386, ionice, ipcmk, ipcrm, ipcs, isosize, ldattach, line, linux32, linux64, logger, look, losetup, lscpu, mcookie, mkfs, mkfs.bfs, mkfs.cramfs, mkfs.minix, mkswap, more, mount, namei, partx, pg, pivot_root, readprofile, rename, renice, rev, rtcwake, script, scriptreplay, setarch, setsid, setterm, sfdisk, swaplabel, swapoff (link to swapon), swapon, switch_root, tailf, taskset, tunelp, ul, umount, unshare, uuidd, uuidgen, wall, whereis, wipefs, and write addpart Informs the Linux kernel of new partitions agetty Opens a tty port, prompts for a login name, and then invokes the login program arch Reports the machine's architecture blkid A command line utility to locate and print block device attributes blockdev Allows users to call block device ioctls from the command line cal Displays a simple calendar cfdisk Manipulates the partition table of the given device chkdupexe Finds duplicate executables chrt Manipulates real-time attributes of a process col Filters out reverse line feeds colcrt Filters nroff output for terminals that lack some capabilities, such as overstriking and half-lines colrm Filters out the given columns column Formats a given file into multiple columns ctrlattdel Sets the function of the Ctrl+Alt+Del key combination to a hard or a soft reset cytune Tunes the parameters of the serial line drivers for Cyclades cards ddate Gives the Discordian date or converts the given Gregorian date to a Discordian one delpart Asks the Linux kernel to remove a partition dmesg Dumps the kernel boot messages fallocate Preallocates space to a file fdformat Low-level formats a floppy disk fdisk Manipulates the paritition table of the given device findfs Finds a file system by label or Universally Unique Identifier (UUID)
+Installed programs: addpart, agetty, arch, blkid, blockdev, cal, cfdisk, chkdupexe, chrt, col, colcrt, colrm, column, ctrlaltdel, cytune, ddate, delpart, dmesg, fallocate, fdformat, fdisk, findfs, findmnt, flock, fsck, fsck.cramfs, fsck.minix, fsfreeze, fstrim, getopt, hexdump, hwclock, i386, ionice, ipcmk, ipcrm, ipcs, isosize, ldattach, line, linux32, linux64, logger, look, losetup, lsblk, lscpu, mcookie, mkfs, mkfs.bfs, mkfs.cramfs, mkfs.minix, mkswap, more, mount, namei, partx, pg, pivot_root, readprofile, rename, renice, rev, rtcwake, script, scriptreplay, setarch, setsid, setterm, sfdisk, swaplabel, swapoff (link to swapon), swapon, switch_root, tailf, taskset, tunelp, ul, umount, unshare, uuidd, uuidgen, wall, whereis, wipefs, and write addpart Informs the Linux kernel of new partitions agetty Opens a tty port, prompts for a login name, and then invokes the login program arch Reports the machine's architecture blkid A command line utility to locate and print block device attributes blockdev Allows users to call block device ioctls from the command line cal Displays a simple calendar cfdisk Manipulates the partition table of the given device chkdupexe Finds duplicate executables chrt Manipulates real-time attributes of a process col Filters out reverse line feeds colcrt Filters nroff output for terminals that lack some capabilities, such as overstriking and half-lines colrm Filters out the given columns column Formats a given file into multiple columns ctrlattdel Sets the function of the Ctrl+Alt+Del key combination to a hard or a soft reset cytune Tunes the parameters of the serial line drivers for Cyclades cards ddate Gives the Discordian date or converts the given Gregorian date to a Discordian one delpart Asks the Linux kernel to remove a partition dmesg Dumps the kernel boot messages fallocate Preallocates space to a file fdformat Low-level formats a floppy disk fdisk Manipulates the paritition table of the given device findfs Finds a file system by label or Universally Unique Identifier (UUID)

-Installed libraries: libblkid.{a,so}, libmount.{a,so}, libuuid.{a,so} findmnt Is a command line interface to the libmount library for work with mountinfo, fstab and mtab files flock Acquires a file lock and then executes a command with the lock held fsck Is used to check, and optionally repair, file systems fsck.cramfs Performs a consistency check on the Cramfs file system on the given device fsck.minix Performs a consistency check on the Minix file system on the given device fsfreeze Is a very simple wrapper around FIFREEZE/FITHAW ioctl kernel driver operations getopt Parses options in the given command line hexdump Dumps the given file in hexadecimal or in another given format hwclock Reads or sets the system's hardware clock, also called the Real-Time Clock (RTC) or Basic i386 A symbolic link to setarch ionice Gets or sets the io scheduling class and priority for a program ipcmk Creates various IPC resources ipcrm Removes the given Inter-Process Communication (IPC) resource ipcs Provides IPC status information isosize Reports the size of an iso9660 file system ldattach Attaches a line discipline to a serial line line Copies a single line linux32 A symbolic link to setarch linux64 A symbolic link to setarch logger Enters the given message into the system loglook Displays lines that begin with the given string losetup Sets up and controls loop devices lscpu Prints CPU architechture information mcookie Generates magic cookies (128-bit random hexadecimal numbers) for xauth mkfs Builds a file system on a device (usually a hard disk partition)
+Installed libraries: libblkid.{a,so}, libmount.{a,so}, libuuid.{a,so} findmnt Is a command line interface to the libmount library for work with mountinfo, fstab and mtab files flock Acquires a file lock and then executes a command with the lock held fsck Is used to check, and optionally repair, file systems fsck.cramfs Performs a consistency check on the Cramfs file system on the given device fsck.minix Performs a consistency check on the Minix file system on the given device fsfreeze Is a very simple wrapper around FIFREEZE/FITHAW ioctl kernel driver operations fstrim Discards unused blocks on a mounted filesystem getopt Parses options in the given command line hexdump Dumps the given file in hexadecimal or in another given format hwclock Reads or sets the system's hardware clock, also called the Real-Time Clock (RTC) or Basic i386 A symbolic link to setarch ionice Gets or sets the io scheduling class and priority for a program ipcmk Creates various IPC resources ipcrm Removes the given Inter-Process Communication (IPC) resource ipcs Provides IPC status information isosize Reports the size of an iso9660 file system ldattach Attaches a line discipline to a serial line line Copies a single line linux32 A symbolic link to setarch linux64 A symbolic link to setarch logger Enters the given message into the system loglook Displays lines that begin with the given string losetup Sets up and controls loop devices lsblk Lists information about all or selected block devices in a tree-like format.